 “I’m going to Hawai’i.
 I have 10 days.
 I want to see Pearl Harbor, Diamond Head, volcanoes, the Grand Canyon of the Pacific, snorkel at Molokini, and take the road to Hana.
 Which island(s) should I go to?”

 Well, you’re going to need a LOT more than 10 days and you’re going to at least 4 islands, not one in this scenario.

 Six islands make up the most visited parts of Hawai’i.
-Of course, Hawai’i includes hundreds of islands, but these six (Oahu, Maui, Lanai, Molokai, Hawai’i (Big Island), and Kauai’i) are the primary inhabited islands.
+Of course, Hawai’i includes hundreds of islands, but these six (Oahu, Maui, Lanai, Molokai, The Big Island of Hawaii, and Kauai’i) are the primary inhabited islands.

 Each Hawaiian island offers visitors a different experience, so it can be very difficult to tell a first timer which is the “best Hawaiian island” for them.